poolsar42/poolsar42/README.md

 - 👋 Hi, I’m @poolsar42
-- 👀 I’m interested in Bio
+- 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on gamedev
+- 💞️ I’m looking to collaborate on software development
-- 📫 How to reach me? through my e-mail
+- 📫 How to reach me? poolsar.42@gmail.com

 <!---
 poolsar42/poolsar42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.